astampoulis/website-source/content/blog/taksim-modes-makam.md

 %extend modes_v1.
 ```

-Here's a first approach: we can do some meta-programming in Makam, transforming predicates that utilize a specific mode according to the recipe.
+Here's the basic approach we'll follow: we can do some meta-programming in Makam, transforming predicates that utilize a specific mode according to the recipe.
 We will have to perform that transformation for all rules of the relevant predicates.

 Let's see how this would work.
 First of all, we can define `mode` as a predicate, that will be used to specify the mode for predicates.
+This `mode` predicate will only serve as a way to record information for predicates that we define; it will not itself have any built-in rules that contain any sort of logic.
+The transformation logic will be elsewhere, and will just make use of the mode information that the `mode` predicate records.

-We'll make light use of GADTs to make sure that when specifying a mode, the number of arguments we specify matches the number of arguments of the predicate.
+We can make light use of GADTs to make sure that when specifying a mode, the number of arguments we specify matches the number of arguments of the predicate.

 ```makam
 argument_mode : type.